 - Costume which is too brief and not considered to be appropriately concealing - Theatrical attire - Body oil, Body paint - Excessive body or hair products which may jeopardize the safety of any crew or changes the floor surface - No props will be accepted.
-This includes but is not limited to chairs, balls, chains, etc. - Attire must not be removed during the performance, including hats, sunglasses or clothing.
-However, It is allowed to work with the "attire" (lifting the caps), as long as they are kept on the dancer. - Its not allowed to change the sweater/caps, what so ever between dancers and its not allowed to replace the items, fx place it on the floor. - Please note: in case of signing an agreement with a potential sponsors, crews/dancers will be asked not to wear attire with competitive logo's or logo's that are in conflict with sponsors.
+This includes but is not limited to chairs, balls, chains, etc.

+- Attire must not be removed during the performance, including hats, sunglasses or clothing.
+However, It is allowed to work with the "attire" (lifting the caps), as long as they are kept on the dancer. - Its not allowed to change the sweater/caps, what so ever between dancers and its not allowed to replace the items, fx place it on the floor. - Bandanas, belts, and similar accessories/wearables can be used as clothing and worn in various stylish ways.
+However, it's important to note that they should not be used as props.
+So, feel free to embrace the fashion potential of bandanas, belts and similar accessories and incorporate them into your wardrobe to enhance your dance style, but cannot be used as props in the choreography. - Please note: in case of signing an agreement with a potential sponsors, crews/dancers will be asked not to wear attire with competitive logo's or logo's that are in conflict with sponsors.